nexendrie/book-component/docs/index.md

 Usage
 -----
-After installation, you need to define a class that extends Nexendrie\BookComponent\BookControl.
+After installation, you need to define a class which extends Nexendrie\BookComponent\BookControl.
 It has to define at least method **getPages**, in constructor you have to fill properties **presenterName** and **folder**.
-Property presenterName tells which presenter is responsible for rendering the component, folder determine where templates with your chapter/pages are stored.
+Property presenterName tells which presenter is responsible for rendering the component, folder determines where templates with your chapter/pages are stored.

 Method getPages has to return object of Nexendrie\BookComponent\BookPagesStorage which represents a list of pages.
 Each page has a slug (which is used to form its url) and name (which is shown in the list of pages and the top of the page itself).
-The page also needs a template which name must be *slug*.latte.
+The page also needs a template which must be named *slug*.latte.

 If you need to pass any variables to your page, you can do that in method renderSlug.
 Just use